 Gluten free pie crust that let's you update your favorite pie recipe.
 After all, fall is a great time for pies.

-Combine flour blend, sugar, xanthan gum and salt in large bowl.
+Combine flour blend, sugar, xanthan gum and salt in bowl.
 Cut in butter and shortening with pastry blender or fork until mixture resembles coarse crumbs.

 Dietary Fiber: 1g